mindey/IdeaLib/README.md

 # IdeaLib
+IdeaLib is built on the first principles of investments, that:

+1) You put assets into a plan.
+2) You get assets out of it.
+3) Assets have valuation.

-Investment from first principles: [ Inputs, Outputs ] X Values
+ [- Inputs + Outputs ] x Values

 I [need](http://www.halfbakery.com/idea/How_20to_20Analyze_20Ideas_20Quantitatively_3f) some way to estimate the i/o of ideas.
 I'll describe it later.
 Didn't sleep tonight. :)